-Management cautions that the Company's ability to raise further funding is not certain.
+While additional funds were raised during the current fiscal year, management cautions that the Company's ability to raise additional funding is not certain.
 Additional funds will be required in order to pursue the Company's current exploration plans.
 An inability to raise additional funds would adversely impact the future assessment of the Company as a going concern.